keiserjb/halloween_lights/README.md

 ## Configuration

-Just enable the module on and the Halloween Lights display on every non-admin page.
+Just enable the module and the Halloween Lights display on every non-admin page.

 ## Current Maintainer